chanzuckerberg/miniwdl/docs/runner_reference.md

 ```
 MINIWDL__TASK_RUNTIME__DEFAULTS='{"docker":"ubuntu:19.10"}'
 ```

+Any option can thus be set/changed temporarily without a configuration file.

 `miniwdl run` command-line arguments override the other sources.
 If in doubt, running with `--debug` logs the effective configuration and sources.